 From a Car and Driver magazine article.

-When using GPS device to measure speed, the numbers will be different than the vehicle’s speedometer.
+When using a GPS device to measure speed, the numbers will differ from the vehicle’s speedometer.
 Why and which speed is accurate?
 GPS speed calculations are more accurate than a vehicle’s speedometer since it is not affected by the same inaccuracies, including the vehicle’s wheel size or drive ratios.